-We’d like to change this in future, as supporting smaller farms and ranchers is what we are all about.
-That said, we still have some fantastic options for you this coming holiday season.
-For our first year we’re going to be offering turkeys and turkey crown roasts from Diestel Farms, CA. They raise their birds slowly and naturally, and outdoors, truly free-range, not just in a barn with the windows open.
-Their welfare and ethical practices align with our own and to be honest it was either them or Mary’s and we prefer the finish on the Diestel brand, having tried them both.
 We’re able to offer whole birds, as well as bone-in and boneless turkey breast roasts.
-As you’ll see below, the boneless breast roast is where we pride ourselves on doing something a little different and creative, especially being the craft butchery that we are.
+As you’ll see below, this is where we pride ourselves on doing something a little different and creative as the craft butchery that we are.
 The Featherblade team loves to create, invent, and surprise with new ideas every week, and if you want to have a little bit of that magic on your table this holiday season then let us know, and we’ll make it happen.

-In any event, we truly thank you for your support, and from our Featherblade Family to yours, we look forward to helping you finish off this year better than it started.
+In any event, we truly thank you for your support throughout the year, and from our Featherblade Family to yours, we look forward to helping you finish off this year better than it started.

 TURKEY MAY RULE THE HOLIDAY SEASON FOR NOW BUT WHY BONELESS TURKEY CROWNS MIGHT BE THE WAY FORWARD.